Cheapest non-owner car insurance companies in Pennsylvania

 Non-owner vs. traditional car insurance

-For example, non-owner car insurance in Pennsylvania doesn't cover damage to the car you're driving or your injuries.
-Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.
+For example, non-owner car insurance in Pennsylvania doesn't pay for damages to the car you're driving or any injuries you sustain.
+Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.

 Non-owners state minimum policy$263